 Prompted by a call by the Rector Martin Bareš, a volunteer network was established at Masaryk University just one week after in-person classes were cancelled and is now answering requests for help from organisations and individuals.
 Donations have been received through munipomaha.cz/en since 19 March to help fund related costs and purchases.
-The campaign raised over 36,000 euros, or a million crowns, in its first three days and the money keeps coming in.
+The campaign raised over 36,000 euro, or a million crowns, in its first three days and the money keeps coming in.

 “The announcement of a global pandemic has been met with a wave of sympathy from our students, employees and all good people, whether they are helping as volunteers or through donations.
 The outpouring of solidarity is incredible and gives hope that together we will come through this emergency.
 I would like to extend my sincere gratitude to all who help,” says MU Rector Martin Bareš.